 On November 7, 2020, the Company's wholly-owned subsidiary, Arcturus Therapeutics, Inc., entered into a Manufacturing Support Agreement (the "Support Agreement") with the Economic Development Board of the Republic of Singapore (the "EDB").
-Pursuant to the Support Agreement, the EDB agreed to make a term loan (the "Singapore Loan") of \$\$62.1 million to the Company, subject to the satisfaction of customary deliveries, to support the manufacture of the LUNAR-COV19 vaccine candidate (ARCT-021).
-The EDB has agreed to an extension of the reconciliation period to March 31, 2022 with unused funds as of such date to be subsequently returned within thirty days, subject to any further agreed upon extension of the reconciliation date.
-The parties are in continued negotiations with respect to amendments of the Singapore Loan terms.
-Under current terms, (i) the Company will provide a quarterly reconciliation report within forty-five days of each financial quarter end, (ii) the Company will provide a projection of expenditures through March 31, 2022 followed by an audited statement of actual expenditures through March 31, 2022 by June 30, 2022, (iii) the Company will provide EDB with a right of first refusal on GMP manufacturing slots of the LUNAR-COV19 vaccine candidate up to an agreed-upon maximum amount, (iv) and the obligation to repay the Singapore Loan will be secured by an interest in the raw materials and manufacturing equipment purchased by the Company with the funds from the Singapore Loan in form and substance satisfactory to the EDB in its sole discretion.
+Pursuant to the Support Agreement, the EDB agreed to make a term loan (the "Singapore Loan") of S\$62.1 million to the Company, subject to the satisfaction of customary deliveries, to support the manufacture of the LUNAR-COV19 vaccine candidate (ARCT-021).
+The Singapore Loan accrues interest at a rate of 4.5% per annum calculated on a daily basis.
 The Company elected to borrow the full amount available under the Support Agreement of S\$62.1 million (\$46.6 million) on January 29, 2021.
+The EDB agreed to an extension of the reconciliation period to March 31, 2022, with unused funds as of such date returned to the EDB within 30 days following the completion of the customary audit of the Singapore Loan.
+This audit is expected to be completed by August 31, 2022.

-As of March 31, 2022, the Company has reported a portion of the Singapore Loan as current to reflect a potential principal repayment of approximately 20.9 million Singapore dollars (US \$15.4 million) in fiscal year 2022 based on amounts not used toward the manufacture of ARCT-021 and is expecting to refund this portion during the third quarter of 2022.
+As of June 30, 2022, the Company has reported a portion of the Singapore Loan as current to reflect a potential principal repayment of approximately S\$20.9 million (\$15.4 million) in fiscal year 2022 based on amounts not used toward the manufacture of ARCT-021, and expects to refund this portion in fiscal year 2022 as described above.